 A: John Schochet: "Cannabis legalisation does not seem to have increased DUI's overall, though it might be that some Cannabis DUI's are substituting for alcohol DUI's.
 Overall, DUI increases are not an enormous problem when it comes to marijuana* legalisation".

-A: Sheriff Urquhart: "The Washington State Patrol's numbers indicate that, despite the legalisation of recreational marijuana*, driving under the influence (DUI) has not measurably increased".
+legalisation of recreational marijuana*, driving under the influence (DUI) has not measurably increased".

-Q: "How has Initiative 502 (Washington State's Cannabis legislation) impacted the way individuals are convicted of driving under the influence of Cannabis?"
+"How has Initiative 502 (Washington State's Cannabis legislation) impacted the way individuals are convicted of driving under the influence of Cannabis?"

-A: John Schochet"First, it's worth emphasising Cannabis legalisation didn't mean impaired driving was legalised.
+A: John Schochet: "First, it's worth emphasising Cannabis legalisation didn't mean impaired driving was legalised.
 What it did do was make it easier to convict people who are actually driving 'stoned' (impaired), rather than those who simply show evidence of Cannabis use in their blood.
 There are two substances that can be determined by a blood test; Carboxy-THC and active THC.
 Carboxy-THC doesn't indicate impairment because it stays in your blood for a long time.
 It just shows that you used Cannabis at some point.
 Active THC actually shows impairment.
 Without other evidence of impairment, basing conviction on carboxy alone is unreasonable.
 But before 502, a lot of people were being convicted of driving under the influence of Cannabis based on just carboxy in the blood" (as is the case across Australia where no impairment is required for law enforcement to interfere with the healthcare of sick and suffering, sometimes dying, otherwise law-abiding citizens).

 A: Sheriff Urquhart: "Investigating impairment solely for marijuana* use has historically been a little tricky.
 The officer would have to prove impairment based on his or her observations of the driver and often a drug recognition expert would have to observe the driver as well.
 With the new 'per se' limits on THC, however, it has become much easier to investigate and prosecute a driver for being impaired solely from marijuana*".